mvelosop/alexa-bot-demo/README.md

 # alexa-bot-demo

-Alexa and Bot Framework integration demo
+Alexa and Azure integration demo with Bot Framework.

 ## Overview

-- Get voice input from Echo device, through Alexa service and process it in a Bot Framework bot, to access QnA service in Azure.
+- Get voice input from Echo device through Alexa service, and process it in a Bot Framework bot, to access QnA service in Azure.
 - Monitor the Alexa conversation through a separate Skype bot.

 ## General diagram